The Rules of Arbitration

 B. The Terms of Reference shall be signed by the parties and the Arbitrator.

-C. If any of the parties refuses to participate in the drawing up or to sign the Terms of Reference, or if he is not accessible, the Arbitrator shall sign the Terms of Reference and submit the same to the Arbitration Centre for approval.
-Upon signature of the Terms of Reference in accordance with this Article or its confirmation by Arbitration Centre, the arbitration shall proceed.
+C. If any of the parties refuses to participate in the drawing up or to sign the Terms of Reference, or if he is not accessible, the Arbitrator shall sign the Terms of Reference and submit the same to the Arbitration center for approval.
+Upon signature of the Terms of Reference in accordance with this Article or its confirmation by Arbitration Center, the arbitration shall proceed.

 Unless otherwise agreed by the parties, neither party may introduce a new claim which falls outside the limits specified in the Terms of Reference.
 However, amendment or supplementing the claim after the Terms of Reference is authorized if in view of the nature of the new claim and other circumstances, the Arbitrator considers that it does not delay the proceedings or it does not prejudice the other party.
 In any case, in the event of amendment or supplementing the claim or the defense, the other party should be given an opportunity to respond.